Blucasd735/Pocket-Climber/README.md

 ### The game returns to the menu

-- Confirm that `ports/climb_amy/gamedata/climb64.apk` exists.
+- Confirm that an APK, XAPK, or ZIP exists inside `ports/climb_amy/gamedata/`.
-- Confirm that it is Android version `6.0.7` and was not extracted.
+- Confirm that the file is the Android version `6.0.7`.
-- Check that the file was not accidentally named `climb64.apk.apk`.
+- Remove duplicate packages and keep only one game file in `gamedata`.
+- Copy the package again if it is incomplete or corrupted.
 - Update PortMaster and its runtimes.
 - Check the log generated after attempting to launch the port.